 Make sure to put the big rocks in your life jar first, then fill it up with all the small ones.
 Your family deserves to be one of your most important priorities.

-SO… MY WIFE CORRECTED ME… AND SHE WAS RIGHT, I WAS WRONG (yes, I just said those three dreaded words).
+SO… MY WIFE CORRECTED ME… AND SHE WAS RIGHT, I WAS WRONG (yes, I said it).

 I’m sure thankful for a godly spouse who cares for me enough to lovingly tell me how it is when I need to hear it, and to help me see my blind spots.
 Our family will be the better for it.